 This apprenticeship will see you spend a total of four years at two very different locations.
 The first two years will be spent gaining a solid grounding at HMS Sultan, and the final two will see you complete your training at one of our power stations as part of the Maintenance team.

 Before you head down to the south coast, you’ll have a week of team building in the Lake District, which will allow you to get to know the other apprentices and meet the new people you’ll be sharing accommodation with.
 Whilst at HMS Sultan, you’ll get support from a dedicated development team and a 24-hour residential care team.
 You’ll also have access to a wide range of leisure facilities that offer a fantastic opportunity to experience a variety of sport activities.
 And if sport isn’t your thing, we have an apprentice band that regularly meet and practice, plus plenty of spaces to study, relax and unwind in the evening and at the weekends.
+What's more, you'll also be transported to and from your base location every four to six weeks for an extended weekend of leave.

 You’ll also find a full-time EDF Energy Apprentice Manager on hand to deal with any day-to-day issues and support you throughout your first two years of training.
 All meals and accommodation are provided during this time, along with a number of paid journeys home.